DolicaAkelloEgwel/gans-workshop/presentation.md

 # What are GANs?

-GAN stands for Generative Adversarial Networks.
-So what does that mean?
+- GAN stands for Generative Adversarial Networks.
+- They have exploded in popularity in quite a short time.
+- It started in a pub...

+So what does Generative Adversarial Network?
 Well let's start with the word _generative_...

 ---
 # Generative?